[Updated on January 21, 2023 with updated screenshots from H&R Block software for 2022 tax filing.]

 Form 1116

-The foreign taxes paid is reported in Box 7 on the 1099-DIV form you receive from your broker.
+The foreign taxes paid are reported in Box 7 on the 1099-DIV form you receive from your broker.
 It’s easy to handle when the total foreign taxes paid from all your 1099-DIV forms is no more than a certain amount — $300 for single and $600 for married filing jointly.
 You enter the 1099-DIV forms into your tax software and the software will automatically put the total on your tax form (Schedule 3, Line 1).

 When your total foreign taxes paid from all your 1099-DIV forms are over the $300/$600 threshold, you’ll need to include Form 1116 in your tax return.
 I’ll show you how to do this in H&R Block software.